The Secret Life of Insulators

 Insulators

-Among the myriad components and equipment that comprise modern power networks, electrical insulators rank low in glamour compared to such technologies as Smart Grid, HVDC and SVCs.
+Among the myriad components and equipment that comprise modern power networks, electrical insulators rank low in glamour compared to technologies such as Smart Grid, HVDC and SVCs.
 In fact, these days, insulators have come to be viewed as little more than a basic commodity.
-Sadly, this is a major departure from the early days of transmission and distribution networks when insulators were highly regarded and celebrated alongside the intrepid workers who helped build the first overhead lines.

 Insulators were once celebrated in photos and in art.

-Electrical insulators are as ubiquitous on power lines as towers and conductors.
-But unlike those items that are made using automated extrusion processes, each insulator is individually handled and finished by trained production staff.
-That means that not only do insulators contain the brainpower of the experts who developed and designed them but they are also infused with the care and attention of those who manufacture them.
+Electrical insulators are even more ubiquitous on power lines than towers and conductors.
+But unlike those items that are made using automated processes, each insulator is individually handled and finished by trained production staff.
+That means that not only do insulators contain the brainpower of the experts who designed them but they are also infused with the care and attention of those who manufacture them.

 Insulators